auyu0408/TOCproject-FakeZoo/README.md

 #### Secret Data
 You should generate a `.env` file to set Environment Variables refer to our `.env.sample`.
 `LINE_CHANNEL_SECRET` and `LINE_CHANNEL_ACCESS_TOKEN` **MUST** be set to proper values.
 Otherwise, you might not be able to run your code.
 You should also set your `REDIS_TLS_URL` for the use of REDIS.
+(A sample method is mentioned behind)

 #### Run Locally
 You can either setup https server or using `ngrok` as a proxy.

-#### Open Redis

-`redis-server`

 #### Ngrok installation
 * [ macOS, Windows, Linux](https://ngrok.com/download)